curiousest/curiousest.github.io/_drafts/thought-basilisk-messiah.md

 # Part two: religion

-On society in the information age.
+On society adapting to the information age.

-# What's normal?
+## What's normal?

 *The breadth of "what's normal" is expanding.
 Expanding as media adopts information technology.*